 Title IX Coordinators ("Coordinators") at USG institutions shall have a direct reporting relationship to both the institution's President or the President's designee and the USG System Director for Equity and Investigations ("System Director").
 The President of each institution shall determine the organizational and operating reporting relationships for the Coordinators at the institution and exercise oversight of institutional issues relating to Sexual Misconduct.
-However, the System Director shall have the authority to direct the Coordinators' work at each institution to address system-wide issues or directives.
-The President of each institution shall consult with the System Director on significant personnel actions involving Coordinators, including appointment, evaluation, discipline, change in reporting structure, and termination.
+However, the System Director shall have authority to direct the Coordinators' work at each institution as needed to address system-wide issues or directives.
+The President of each institution shall consult with the System Director on significant personnel actions involving Coordinators, to include but not be limited to, appointment, evaluation, discipline, change in reporting structure, and termination.